raihanaza/lmu-cmsi-3801-homework/README.md

 Go

++1 Homework point because Cecilia helped Dr. Toal in-class by pointing out the Reset Button on A tour of Go lecture on 12/2/2024.

 ## Original Instructions for Reference

 Fork this repo for your homework submissions.
 Make sure your fork has a nice, descriptive name.
 Leaving the name as “lmu-cmsi-3801-template” is misleading, and keeping it indicates you are not taking sufficient pride in your work.
 After forking, **please replace the contents of this readme** file with information about your submissions, including the name(s) of the students, and a description of each assignment (as they are turned in).